Financial Aid Information

 |31 and above||2.00 GPA|

 - Completion Pace: This is a quantitative formula that measures whether a student is on pace to complete their education within the maximum time frame.
-A student must complete at least two thirds of the total cumulative hours attempted.
+A student must complete at least 66.6% of the total cumulative hours attempted.
 Attempted hours for financial aid purposes are the hours a student was enrolled in at the Census Date.
 Grades of W, I or F will count as non-completed courses.
 Repeated courses are calculated as a part of pace.
 A grade of IP in a developmental course will be considered as completion of that course.
-Credit hours transferred from another institution are counted toward pace but not toward GPA.
+Credit hours transferred from another institution are counted toward pace.

 Warning and Suspension: A student will be placed on financial aid warning status for one payment period if his/her cumulative GPA or Completion Pace is less than that required as stated above.
 Students will still be eligible for aid for the payment period that they are on a financial aid warning status.
 If the student does not reach the Minimum GPA or Completion Pace standards by the end of the warning payment period he/she will be placed on financial aid suspension, and ineligible for Title IV financial aid assistance or TPEG.
 Students will be notified of their warning or suspension status.